mmuller88/mmblog/content/aws-sst-cdk-to-tf/index.md

 ## Step 1: Deploy

-* make sure your deployment works as expected.
+Before you start the migration, make sure your deployment works as expected.
+If you have an SST project follow the instructions for deploying it like `npx sst deploy`.
+After deploying check the functionality of the CloudFormation stacks.
+That is super important as that will be your comparison to the Terraform deployment.

 ## Step 2: Generate Terraform from the CloudFormation template

-* Your deployment generated at least one CloudFormation stack.
+Now that your deployment from step 1 created at least one CloudFormation stack, you can start the migration.

-* Via the AWS Console grab each generated stack and let a chat AI like Claude from anthropic.com or ChatGPT.com generate Terraform from the CloudFormation template.
-That prompt could look like:
+Via the AWS Console grab each generated stack and let a chat AI like Claude from anthropic.com or ChatGPT.com generate Terraform from the CloudFormation template.
+The prompt could look like:

 ```txt
 {